 AMO Facilities are collaborative communities that provide participants with affordable access to physical and virtual tools and enable demonstration in targeted technical areas of manufacturing.
 Industry and, in particular, small and medium enterprises benefit from the personal exchange inherent in sharing common infrastructure and facility resources.

 By networking technical experts from established equipment and materials suppliers, with other experts from diverse technical and manufacturing areas, AMO's Facilities work brings high-impact foundational technologies to full scale on multiple levels of the manufacturing supply chain and in a wide range of industry sectors.
+The Institutes listed below are part of the National Network for Manufacturing Innovation (NNMI).
+In addition, AMO leads DOE's participation in the national interagency Advanced Manufacturing Partnership (AMP).

 Work at the Oak Ridge MDF focuses on improving and demonstrating new additive manufacturing and carbon fiber manufacturing technologies.